-2. Proof for about an hour then divide the dough into 12 slices.
+2. Proof for about an hour then divide the soft pretzel dough into 12 slices.

 3. Roll each slice into a long snake.
 This will be your soft pretzel.

-4. Shape into a soft pretzel.
+4. Shape the “snakes” into soft pretzels.
 Or a man.
 Or a coiled snake.
 Or… (Just try to come up with a design that’s flat so all the soft pretzels cook evenly in the same amount of time.)
 Dip into a baking soda/water solution.
 Sprinkle with salt and bake.

 5. After about 8 minutes, you’ll have freshly baked soft pretzels that you can:

 - devour immediately